nl-digigo/visi/docs/visi1.7/Introduction.md

 ## Purpose of this documentation

-The construction sector is the owner of the open standard VISI.
-BIM counter manages the VISI standard.
-BIM counter is advised by an expert committee.
-This expert committee includes the software suppliers who have implemented VISI.
+The construction sector is the owner of the open standard VISI. manages the VISI standard. is advised by an expert committee.
+This expert committee includes software vendors who have implemented VISI.
 They are in close contact with the users, who in turn ask for new functionalities, which may lead to adjustments to the standard.
 The various software developers are each responsible for (and owner of) their own implementation of the VISI standard within their software applications.
 The VISI standard ensures that software packages can communicate with each other and BIM guarantees this.
 In a project or collaboration, organisations can work with different software packages.
-By making the documentation accessible, more software suppliers can implement the VISI standard.
+By making the documentation accessible, more software vendors can implement the VISI standard.

 **Target audience**\
 The conceptual documentation is for software vendors or system administrators who want to learn more about the VISI standard and how it is applied.
-End users of organisations that use VISI for communication and other interested parties can visit the website of the BIM Loket for more user-oriented documentation and application examples.
+End users of organisations that use VISI for communication and other interested parties can visit the website of the for more user-oriented documentation and application examples.
 We do this by thinking in advance about the communication that takes place between the Client and the Contractor in accordance with the appropriate contract types, with the addition of the contract documents containing agreements about communication.
 This is translated into messages in a pre-agreed workflow with associated response times.
-This allows all parties to concentrate on the content and execution of the project during the project.
+This enables all parties to focus on project content and execution.

 The functional and technical documentation of the VISI standard is intended for parties who want to implement the standard in their software.
-Software suppliers provide the information systems that are suitable for communicating on the basis of VISI.
+Software vendors provide the information systems that are suitable for communicating on the basis of VISI.
 In order to make the documentation suitable for readers at product management level as well as software implementation level, it has been decided to divide it into